 Entry to the County Courthouse (373 S. High St.) is available at the Pavilion Entrance (365 S. High St.) and the Common Pleas Courthouse (345 S. High St.).

 The renovation of the Hall of Justice is expected to be complete this fall.
 The repurposed facility will feature a first floor conference facility, while the Adult Probation department will occupy floors 4-6, and the Law Library will return to the tenth floor.

 With a desire to refocus on honoring and serving the thousands of veterans who call Franklin County home, the Veterans Service Commission (VSC) accepted the Commissioners offer to relocate VSC offices to the site of the County’s first veterans memorial, Memorial Hall located at 280 E. Broad St. On February 25, Commissioners approved a contract with Harris Architects for design services associated with the relocation of VSC to Memorial Hall.
-The move will take place this fall.
+The move will take place later this year.

 Memorial Hall offers a larger space than what the VSC currently has, and will allow them to grow and meet the increasing requests for services.
 The move to Memorial Hall will also saves the VSC over $250,000 annually in rent – money that can be redirected back into services.
 Memorial Hall provides parking, is easily accessible and is centrally located, all items veterans who contacted the Commissioners’ offices expressed as important components to be included moving forward.

 Videos of the County Commissioners' General Session meetings are now online.
 Click on the link below to watch the most recent meeting.